htcondor/htcondor-ce/docs/architecture.md

 When these clients and hosts wish to communicate with each other, the identities of each party is confirmed by cross-checking their certificates with the signing CA and establishing trust.

-In its default configuration, HTCondor-CE supports token-based and GSI-based authentication and authorization to the remote submitter's credentials.
+In its default configuration, HTCondor-CE supports token-based authentication and authorization to the remote submitter's credentials.
-HTCondor-CE also supports callouts to external authorization technoligies such as LCMAPS or Argus.